What Is IgA Nephropathy? Causes, Symptoms, and Diagnosis

 Talk to Your Doctor About IgA Nephropathy

-If you’ve noticed any new signs of IgA nephropathy, talk to your doctor or nephrologist.
+If you’ve noticed any new signs of IgAN, talk to your doctor or nephrologist.
 They can start an evaluation that may lead to a diagnosis.
 It’s important to start a treatment plan to keep your kidneys working properly.
 The treatment’s success is usually determined by monitoring the decrease in the proteins in the urine, which reduces the risk of chronic kidney disease.
 If your disease does progress and you go into kidney failure, you may need dialysis to filter your blood or — in more severe cases — a kidney transplant.

 Treatment options your doctor may prescribe include: